deakjahn/flutter_theming_howto/README.md

 ## Starting the display on the next frame

 Use the usual solution to defer execution to the next frame and allow the deferred display there.
-You can inject `theming` into our own pages directly or use `context.read<T>` (or the service of a different provider package):
+You can inject `theming` into your own pages directly or use `context.read<T>` (or the service of a different provider package):

 ```dart
   @override